 If you’re a fan of the Harry Potter books and movies, a visit to Universal Orlando Resort to check out both Wizarding World of Harry Potter areas just makes sense, right?
 My family goes bananas over everything Jo Rowling can throw our way, but when it comes to feeling like we’re immersed in the books and movies we’re the first ones to queue up!
-If you’ve never visited or have already but want to make sure you didn’t miss all of the good stuff, here’s go site 13 things you must do when visiting Wizarding World of Harry Potter- Diagon Alley and Wizarding World of Harry Potter- Hogsmeade.
+If you’ve never visited or have already but want to make sure you didn’t miss all of the good stuff, here are 13 best things to do at Wizarding World of Harry Potter- Diagon Alley and Wizarding World of Harry Potter- Hogsmeade.

 1. Try a Butterbeer